ResearcherID

 ResearcherID is an identifying system for scientific authors.
 The system was introduced in January 2008 by Thomson Reuters Corporation.

 This unique identifier aims at solving the problem of author identification and correct attribution of works.
-In scientific and academic literature it is common to cite name, surname, and initials of the authors of an article.
-Sometimes, however, there are authors with the same name, with the same initials, or the journal misspells names, resulting in several spellings for the same authors, and different authors with the same spelling.
+In scientific and academic literature, it is common to cite the name, surname, and initials of the authors of an article.
+However, there are sometimes authors with the same name, initials; or the journal may misspell names, resulting in several spellings for the same authors, and different authors with the same spelling.

 Researchers can use ResearcherID to claim their published works and link their unique and persistent ResearcherID number to these works for correct attribution.
 In this way, they can also keep their publication list up to date and online.

 The combined use of the Digital Object Identifier with the ResearcherID allows a unique association of authors and research articles.
 It can be used to link researchers with registered trials or identify colleagues and collaborators in the same field of research.

 In April 2019, ResearcherID was integrated with Publons, a Clarivate Analytics owned platform, where researchers can track their publications, peer reviewing activity, and journal editing work.
 With ResearcherID now hosted on Publons researchers can keep a more comprehensive view of their research output and contributions in one place.
 This is particularly important for researchers in fields that predominantly use peer-reviewed conference articles (computer science) or in fields that focus on publishing books and chapters in books (humanities and disciplines in the social sciences).

-ResearcherID and Publons are also integrated with Web of Science, and ORCID, enabling data to be exchanged between these databases.
+ResearcherID and Publons are also integrated with Web of Science and ORCID, enabling data to be exchanged between these databases.

 ResearcherID has been criticized for being commercial and proprietary, but also praised as "an initiative addressing the common problem of author misidentification".

 Overview

-As the ongoing globalization of the science and technologies, enlarging groups of scientific researchers have stepped into various different fields to study.
-The dilemmas they are continuously facing include not being able to directly link the author with respective literature, not being up to date with specific topics within the field, etc." biomedical researchers do not possess the capacity to automatically distinguish between two researchers who happen to share the same, or similar, names”.
+As the ongoing globalization of the science and technologies continues, enlarging groups of scientific researchers have stepped into various different fields to study.
+The dilemmas they are continuously facing include not being able to directly link the author with respective literature, not being up to date with specific topics within the field, etc." biomedical researchers do not possess the capacity to automatically distinguish between two researchers who happen to share the same, or similar, names".

 Therefore, unique identifiers for authors were introduced, which have been developing since the end of last century.

 ResearcherID, as one of the author identification systems, aiming to offer digital identity to each author and to build closer connections between researchers around the world.
 First started in 2008 by Thomson Reuters and Elsevier, who were both bibliographic database providers, ResearcherID helped researchers to create comprehensive profiles, containing research fields, key words, published literature, and connections to other researchers in the same research field.

 From April 2022, Publons started to move the profiles into the Web of Science so as to avoid data inconsistencies between the two platforms.